 Back in 1992, the lot size was about 10,000 square feet, according to the National Association of Home Builders.
 Then, starting in 1995, things started to go downhill.
-Today, the average hovers around 8,560 square feet or about 15 percent less at about 0.2 acres.
+Today, the average hovers around 8,560 square feet or about 15 percent less at about 0.2 acres for a small backyard.

 However, that figure doesn’t tell the whole story.
 It also varies where you live.